HelloKittyDevelopers/Offside_Ecommerce_Back/docs/setup_libraries.md

 - npm install @craco/craco

 3. To activate App use:
+- While in front folder use 'npm run build' to make build of the front end components
-- 'python manage.py runserver' while standing in src folder
+- Then run 'python manage.py runserver' while standing in src folder to start the app